-- 1. Hazard: - 1.1 An explosive gas mixture is present continuously or for long periods of time, at a level above the Lower explosive limit (LEL). - 1.2 Common areas are spaces inside vessels or chambers containing flammable mixtures, liquids, or spaces around vents from such sources. - 2.
-Zone 0 Installation Requirements: - 2.1 Where possible, electrical equipment shall not be installed in Zone 0 locations. - 2.2 Where required, electrical equipment that can be used in Class I, Zone 0 locations shall be: - 2.2.1 Approved for equipment protection level Ga (IEC); - 2.2.2 Approved as being intrinsically safe, type i, or ia; - 2.3 Ensure code requirements for Zone 0 locations are met.
+- 1. Hazard: - 1.1 An explosive gas mixture is present continuously or for long periods of time, at a level above the Lower explosive limit (LEL). - 1.2 Common areas are spaces inside vessels or chambers containing flammable mixtures, liquids, or spaces around vents from such sources. - Zone 0 Installation Requirements: - 2.1 Where possible, electrical equipment shall not be installed in Zone 0 locations. - 2.2 Where required, electrical equipment that can be used in Class I, Zone 0 locations shall be: - a) Approved for equipment protection level Ga (IEC); - b) Approved as being intrinsically safe, type i, or ia; - 2.3 Ensure code requirements for Zone 0 locations are met.